 We have a strong focus on creating a caring and supportive learning environment.
 This means that all students are given the opportunity to achieve success through our education programs.
-Our teachers spend time getting to know each student to create a teaching and learning program that meets their individual needs.
+Our teachers spend time getting to know each student to create teaching and learning programs that meet their individual needs.
 The curriculum we offer is developmental in the sense that it acknowledges that individuals learn at different rates and in different ways.